DrCpp/drmock-generator/README.md

-On Windows, if you have trouble including STL headers, you may need to set the environment variable `DRMOCK_GENERATOR_INCLUDE` to the directory which contains the C++ headers. `drmock-generator` will then add an automatics `-I%DRMOCK_GENERATOR_INCLUDE%` flags to the compiler call.
+On Windows, if you have trouble including STL headers, you may need to set the environment variable `DRMOCK_GENERATOR_INCLUDE` to the directory which contains the C++ headers. `drmock-generator` will then add an automatic `-I%DRMOCK_GENERATOR_INCLUDE%` flag to the compiler call.

 ## Testing